tutunak/backblaze_backup/README.md

 Backblaze backup
 ================

-his is role help automating backup files to backblze using crone and b2 cli.
+This role help automating backup files to backblze using cron and b2 cli.